InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 What is your guest policy?

-Apartment complexes may require all guests to be registered with the leasing office or place a limit on the number of days a guest can stay with the tenant.
+Some apartment complexes require all guests to be registered with the leasing office.
+Some also place a limit on the number of days a guest can stay with the tenant.
 There may also be a limit on the number of people a tenant can have over at one time to prevent loud parties.
-If you plan on having lots of friends over and the landlord has a very strict guest policy, it probably won’t be the right place for you to move.
+If you plan to have lots of friends over and the landlord has a very strict guest policy, it probably won’t be the right place for you to move.

 What is your noise policy?

-Apartment complexes typically have “quiet hours” during which tenants need to avoid making excessive noise.
-The specific times vary from place to place, but they typically start around 10 pm.
-If this is detailed in your lease, the landlord may have a right to evict you over noise complaints.
+Apartment complexes typically have “quiet hours,” during which tenants need to avoid making excessive noise.
+The specific times vary from place to place, but they typically start around 10 p.m.
+If that is detailed in your lease, the landlord may have the right to evict you over noise complaints.

-How much notice do you give before entering an apartment?
+How much notice do you give before entering a residence?

 The landlord or maintenance department may need to enter your unit from time to time, so it’s important to know how much notice they will give you.
-24 hours is standard, but some landlords might give you more or less notice.
-Also ask if there are any emergency situations where the landlord will enter your apartment without any notice.
-Be wary of landlords that say they can enter your unit at any time without notice, even if it’s not an emergency.
+A full 24 hours is standard, but some landlords may give you more or less notice.
+Also ask if there are any emergency situations in which the landlord will enter your apartment without any notice.
+Be wary of landlords who say they can enter your unit at any time without notice, even if it’s not an emergency.

-What changes can I make to the apartment?
+What changes can I make to the rental?

 If there are changes or upgrades you want to make to anything in the apartment, you’ll need to clear it with the landlord first.
-Double check to see what is allowed and what isn’t.
-The landlord might charge for something as small as putting holes in the wall to hang a picture.
+Double-check to see what is allowed and what isn’t.
+The landlord may charge for something as small as putting holes in the wall to hang a picture.

 What is your subletting policy?